BorisMorel/LdapBundle/README.md

 You can try to contact me on freenode irc ; channel #symfony-fr ; pseudo : aways

+## News

+Now you can use the email and/or the uid to authenticate the user.
+Please refere to
+> bind_by: [login, email]

+**Note:**
+The username is the identifiant with which the user has been authenticated.
+If the user is authenticated with the email, the username is the email.
+If you want the Ldap username, you can set attributes key under user configuration and call LdapUser::getAttributes().
+> attributes: ['uid']

 ## Install

 1. Download LdapBundle
-2. Configure the Autoloader
-3. Enable the Bundle
+2. Enable the Bundle
-4. Configure LdapBundle security.yml
+3. Configure LdapBundle security.yml
-6. Import LdapBundle security.yml
+4. Import LdapBundle security.yml
-7. Import LdapBundle routing
+5. Import LdapBundle routing
-8. Implement Logout
+6. Implement Logout
-9. Subscribe to PRE_BIND event
+7. Subscribe to PRE_BIND event

 ### Get the Bundle